ddbj/www/_dra/submission-e.md

 ### Data Check {#check}

 The file format and content are validated.
-If there is no errors, the submission status becomes "submission_validated", and the files are moved to a separate directory.
+If there is no errors, the submission status becomes "Submission Validated", and the files are moved to a separate directory.
-The DRA staff reviews the "submission_validated" submission.
+The DRA staff reviews the "Submission Validated" submission.
 Please do not touch the submission until the DRA staff contact you.

 ### Data Error {#data_error}

-An error in the data file validation make the submission status "data_error".
+An error in the data file validation make the submission status "Data Error".
 Please see [FAQ: How to deal with validation errors in the DRA submission?](/faq/en/data-validation-error-e.html) regarding how to fix errors.
-[Stop validation] makes the submission back to "metadata_submitted".
+[Stop validation] makes the submission back to "Metadata Submitted".
 Then revise the metadata and/or re-upload the files and start the data file validation again by [Validate data files].

 {% include image.html url="books/hdra-error.jpg" caption="Stop validation" class="w500" %}